paolamaragno/nf-Whole_Metagenome_Shotgun_Sequencing/README.md

     1. **humann_regoup_table** to group Uniref90 terms in KO ids
     1. **humann_rename_table** to rename KO ids in human-readable descriptions
     1. **humann_join_tables** to merge profiles from all the samples in a single file
-1. [omixer](https://github.com/raeslab/omixer-rpm) for the prediction of Gut Metabolic Modules (GMM)
 1. [multiqc](https://github.com/MultiQC/MultiQC) to print a html report reporting the version of all the softwares used during the pipeline.